Are you looking to make a website? Starting a website can be a terrifying thought specially when you’re not techy. Don’t worry, you’re not alone.

 Want to take it even further?

-Using WordPress, you can create powerful niche websites capable of doing a lot more.
+Using WordPress, you can create powerful niche websites capable of doing much more.

 - Add an eCommerce store